don1997/csm_tutorials/TestingTut/tutorialTesting.md

 Essentially the custom marking allows us to run the that test simply `pytest -m smoke`

+Also by default pytest wont show you print() statement outputs on tests that pass.
+To bypass this if you want to see output do add the -s flag to pytest so `pytest -s`.

 ### How to write unit tests

 I've made several examples our /tests directory.